pintergreg/software-engineering/lectures/13_code_quality.md

 OOP principle: abstraction
 ~    - hiding the complex reality while exposing only the necessary parts
      - allows to focus on interactions at a higher level without needing to understand the details of the implementation
-     - achieved through abstract classes and interfaces, which define a contract for what methods an object must implement without specifying how they should be implemented
+     - can be achieved through abstract classes and interfaces, which define a contract for what methods an object must implement without specifying how they should be implemented
 :::